highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 We do not recommend enabling this while integrating Highlight for the first time because it will prevent you from validating that your local build can send data to Highlight.
 ```

-In the case that you don't want local sessions being shipped to Highlight The `excludedHostnames` prop accepts an array of partial or full hostnames.
+In the case that you don't want local sessions being shipped to Highlight, the `excludedHostnames` prop accepts an array of partial or full hostnames.
 For example, if you pass in `excludedHostnames={['localhost', 'staging]}`, you'll block `localhost` on all ports, `www.staging.highlight.io` and `staging.highlight.com`.

 Alternatively, you could manually call `H.start()` and `H.stop()` to manage invocation on your own.